change-hi/change-hi.github.io/morea/scientific-software-basics/experience-ssb-filedir.md

 we are no longer located in
 our home directory.

-The command to change locations is `cd` followed by a directory name to change our working directory.
-`cd` stands for "change directory", which is a bit misleading: the command doesn't change the directory, it changes the shell's idea of what directory we are in.
+To change locations, use `cd` followed by a directory name. `cd` means "change directory," but it doesn't change the directory itself; it changes the shell's idea of what directory we are in.

 Let's say we want to move to the `data` directory we saw above.
 We can use the following series of commands to get there: